sauravakhouri/Telecom-Customer-Retention/README.md

 # Telecom-Customer-Retention

 # Objective:
-Develop a predictive framework for enabling proactive retention strategy for a Telecom Company
+Develop a predictive framework for enabling proactive customer retention strategy for a Telecom Company